Las Vegas Workers' Compensation Lawyer

 When a police officer or firefighter is injured while performing his or her duties, one of the first things you should do is notify your employer immediately.
 Whether you are unable to return to work due to disability or you are still being paid during an extended leave of absence, it is important that you keep your employer informed and maintain all records related to your workers’ compensation claim.

-A work comp attorney from Shook & Stone can help you and your family recover medical costs, lost wages, and pain and suffering damages in the event of an on-the-job accident or disease caused by occupational hazards.
+A dedicated personal injury attorney from Shook & Stone can help you and your family recover medical costs, lost wages, and pain and suffering damages in the event of an on-the-job accident or disease caused by occupational hazards.
 Our firm has decades of experience handling a wide range of workplace injury cases involving police officers and firefighters.

-If you or a family member is suffering from an on-the-job injury, contact Shook & Stone to schedule a free consultation for immediate assistance or call (702) 570-0000.
+If you or a family member is suffering from an on-the-job injury, contact Shook & Stone to schedule a free consultation.

 If your injury is caused by the negligence of a third party, you may be eligible for workers’ compensation benefits.
-However, it is important that you speak with an attorney about your rights and options because some situations are excluded from coverage under Nevada law.
+However, it is important that you speak with a Las Vegas workers’ comp attorney about your rights and options because some situations are excluded from coverage under Nevada law.

 When injuries occur in the course of employment, Nevada state laws allow employers to obtain insurance policies to protect their business from financial harm.
 Workers’ compensation is a means of providing much-needed medical treatment and financial help to employees who are injured on the job.